Tonylib/gpt-flutter-engineer/README.md

 - Create an empty folder.
 If inside the repo, you can run:
   - `cp -r projects/example/ projects/my-new-project`
 - Fill in the `prompt` file in your new folder
+- Run flutter create . in the workspace folder to initialize Flutter project
 - `gpt-engineer projects/my-new-project`
   - (Note, `gpt-engineer --help` lets you see all available options.
 For example `--steps use_feedback` lets you improve/fix code in a project)